Adaptive Koopman-Based Models for Holistic Controller and Observer Design: Introduction

-The Koopman-based system description can be adapted to the system dynamics either by the model structure or the model parameters, and we follow the second strategy for the use in a control loop.
 Several approaches to adaptive Koopman-based models already exist to design the controller. \cite{PK18b}, \cite{ZRDC19} and \cite{CDGW20} utilize a recursive method to adapt a Koopman-based model online.
-To overcome the imposition of a known and measurable state, the authors in \cite{CDGW20} propose to use an input-output Koopman-based model. \cite{CSOW21} use an adaptive Koopman-based model with a velocity-based linearization to obtain a quasi-linear parameter-varying model, which is simulatively tested within a Koopman-MPC.
-To take into account uncertainties in modeling and data, \cite{ZZL+22} develop a recursive set-membership identification, applying this method to the approximation of a Koopman-based model within a Lyapunov-based MPC design and simulatively showing that model adaptation improves prediction accuracy and control performance. \cite{GWJ22} use a real-time strategy for combinatorial Koopman-based modeling through iterative learning.
-Approximations of a Koopman operator for a linear and nonlinear subspace are combined in a learning process to obtain the best model parameters.
-The obtained model is used for the synthesis of an adaptive LQR.
-Simulation studies show improvement in model accuracy and control.
+To overcome the need for a completely measurable state, the authors in \cite{CDGW20} propose to use an input-output Koopman-based model. \cite{CSOW21} use an adaptive Koopman-based model with a velocity-based linearization to obtain a quasi-linear parameter-varying model, which is simulatively tested within a Koopman-MPC.
+To account for uncertainties in modeling and data, \cite{ZZL+22} develop a recursive set-membership identification, applying this method to approximate a Koopman-based model within a Lyapunov-based MPC design and simulatively showing that model adaptation improves prediction accuracy and control performance. \cite{GWJ22} use a real-time strategy for combinatorial Koopman-based modeling through iterative learning.
+The authors obtain a data-driven Koopman-based model for a linear and nonlinear subspace, which is subsequently used for adaptive LQR synthesis.
+Simulation studies show improvement in model accuracy and control performance.
 In contrast to the previous parameter adaptation methods, \cite{GSM21} use an improved subspace method to obtain a time-variant approximation of the Koopman operator for the highest possible prediction quality.